What is Expressive Language in Childhood?

 - Frustration: your child has lots of ideas that they just can’t get out and becomes frustrated in trying so hard to communicate

-Causes of Expressive Language Issues
+Types of Expressive Language Issues In Children

 If your child seems to have expressive language issues, exploring what type of challenge they are experiencing can be helpful.
-These difficulties are not necessarily the root cause of your child’s expressive language issues.
-However, they can help you know where to look for interventions and support.

 Using a list like the one below can help you talk to your child’s teacher or speech therapist about the concerns you are seeing in your child’s language development.